HaiderMalikk/Mood-Atlas-ALT-Version/README.md

      - At the poles \( $\text{lat} = \pm90^\circ$ \), \( $\text{lngScale} = 0$ \), so \( $\text{lngOffset} = 0$ \).

 ### 3. **Recursive Fetching:**
-   - For each location, fetch places for all pages (20 places per page) until no more pages are left.
+   - For each location, fetch places for all pages (20 places per page) until the page limit is reached.

 ---